bjgjaefg23k/openkim-pipeline/docs/tutorial_lammps.rst

     # Periodic boundary conditions along all three dimensions
     boundary p p p

-    # Create an FCC lattice with a spacing specified by the user (referred to as "a_0" in
+    # Create a lattice with type and spacing specified by the user (referred to as "a_0" in
     # README.txt) using a single conventional (orthogonal) unit cell
     lattice sed_latticetype_string ${latticeconst}
     region box block 0 1 0 1 0 1 units lattice